 The amount of weight you can lose on a month-long liquid diet depends on several factors.
 The most important is the number of calories your body burns and the number of calories you consume.
+You can easily keep track of this using a calorie counter.
 If you go on a prolonged liquid diet, you run the risk of getting insufficient nutrition and calories, which can affect your health.
 This can have consequences ranging from muscle loss to malnutrition.
 Consult with your doctor or a nutritionist before attempting a liquid diet, especially for such an extended time.

 Rate of Loss

 A liquid diet is similar to any other diet, in that if you consume fewer calories than you expend, you will lose weight.
 As a rule of thumb, to lose 1 lb. of fat per week, you must consume 3,500 fewer calories than the number you need to maintain your weight.
 Your maintenance level is dependent partially on your height, weight, age and body composition.
 You can use the calculator in the resources section of this article to determine the average number of calories an average person of your height, weight, activity level and age can eat to maintain her weight.
 From there, subtract 500 calories per day to lose 1 lb. a week and 1,000 to lose 2 lbs.
 You shouldn't try to lose more than 2 lbs. per week.
 Total the number of calories in the liquid diet you plan to follow, and you will be able to predict how much weight you can lose.

 There is no typical number of calories on a liquid diet, because the plans vary so widely.
 For example, some fad liquid diets call for drinking only a homemade lemonade and have extremely low calorie counts.
 Other liquid diets are dairy-based and composed of protein shakes.
 These have significantly more calories.
 Depending on what kind of liquid diet you plan to follow and how much of the liquid you drink, your calorie count could be as lower than 1,000 daily or closer to 2,000.